 Numbering less than half a million, Canada’s Jewish population may seem small, but it’s actually the fourth largest Jewish community on earth, eclipsed only by the Jewish populations of Israel, France and the United States.

 Judaism is an incredibly ancient religion founded some three thousand years before Christ and is based around lessons contained in the Old Testament, as well as centuries of commentary by Jewish thinkers compiled in a volume known as the Talmud.
-That said, many Canadian Jews may view their faith as a cultural identity as much as a spiritual one, with great importance placed on upholding various age-old Jewish traditions, customs and holidays that help maintain a sense of permanent community and identity.
+At the same time, many Canadian Jews may view their faith as much as a cultural identity as a spiritual one, with equal importance placed on upholding various age-old Jewish traditions, customs and holidays that help maintain a sense of permanent community and identity.
 The most religiously devout Jews are known as Orthodox, while more secular ones are known as Reform.

 Islam is considered to be the world’s third major monotheistic (single-god) faith, and like Judaism and Christianity, it traces its origins to the ancient Middle East.
-Its key tenets entail reverence for Mohammad (c.
+Its key tenets include reverence for Mohammad (c.
 570 – c.
-632), a man believed to be God’s final prophet on earth, and the Koran, a holy book transcribed by the prophet to document God’s instructions to the faithful.
+632), a man believed to be God’s final prophet on earth, and the Koran, a holy book transcribed by the Prophet to document God’s instructions to the faithful.

 With over a million Canadian followers — known as Muslims — Islam is said to be the fastest-growing religion in modern Canada, a fact which is entirely due to a recent influx of Muslim immigrants from Islamic nations.
 Of these, most hail from a small group of countries in south Asia and the Middle East, namely Iran, Pakistan, India, Egypt, Syria, and Lebanon, and the practice of the faith in Canada remains heavily tied to the cultures of these communities.